MFA, Columbia University School of the Arts, Film Division

 A Boy & His Car was selected for Ninth Festival of Cinema for Young Australians, Adelaide, 1990; Chicago International Children’s Film Festival, Chicago, 1990; Independent Feature Market, New York, 1990; National Educational Film & Video Festival, Oakland, 1991; American Film & Video Festival, Philadelphia, 1991; 1991 Houston International Film Festival; 1991 Brooklyn Arts Council Film Festival; 1991 USA Film Festival, Dallas.
 Television sales: VPRO, Holland; KNOWLEDGE, Canada; RTE, Ireland; TV 1000, United Kingdom; NRK, Norway, ACCESS, Canada; also Israel, Belgium and Sweden.
 Library sales, prints: New York Public Library, University of Pennsylvania.
 Foreign language soundtrack: Swedish television

-Wrote, produced, directed multi-media show Howard’s War, about Oliver Otis Howard, the general who led the US army pursuit of the Nez Perce in 1877.
+Wrote, produced, directed multi-media one woman show Howard’s War, about Oliver Otis Howard, the general who led the US army pursuit of the Nez Perce in 1877.
 In Enterprise, Oregon, June 2007.

 Adjunct in Speech and Communication Department, Portland State University Summer Session, 2001.
 Co-taught with Dennis Nyback, using his archival films, Hollywood Does The Cakewalk: An Intersection of Nineteenth Century Minstrelsy & Twentieth Century Film